-- Grape growers must struggle to watch when the WRC comes to town.
-Rows of vines are regular victims of drivers who are too ambitious on the tight Mosel hairpins, but it does make for spectacular viewing.
+• Grape growers must despair when the WRC comes to town.
+Rows of vines regularly fall victim to over-ambitious drivers, but it makes for spectacular viewing.

 Bumpy and narrow corkscrew vineyard tracks, daunting multi-surface tank training roads and smooth country lanes make a unique challenge in south-west Germany as the WRC’s stars revert to an asphalt mindset for the first time in almost five months.

 The territory maybe familiar, but the challenge is no less daunting for round 10 of the season and the final all-asphalt encounter of the year.

 The stunning Bostalsee lake in northern Saarland forms the rally hub and it is from there that competitors depart for Thursday night’s opening St Wendeler Land (5.20km) speed test.
 It is the shortest of the weekend and one that drivers will be up to speed with having already driven it several times earlier in the day at shakedown.

 Friday’s is unchanged from 2018 and focuses on the Mosel vineyard service roads.
 Stein und Wein (19.44km) and Mittelmosel (22.00km) are littered with tight hairpins before the action switches to the tricky lapping stage at Wadern-Weiskirchen (9.27km), which weaves through open fields.